Deinacrida elegans: Distribution

-Natural global range

-Bluff wētā are only found in New Zealand and are endemic.

-New Zealand range

-There are two areas in New Zealand where the bluff wētā are found: in the Kaikōura region, both the seaward and inland ranges, and at Mount Somers / Te Kiekie, in South Canterbury.
+Bluff wētā are endemic to New Zealand.
+There are two areas where the bluff wētā are found: in the Kaikōura region, both the seaward and inland ranges, and at Mount Somers / Te Kiekie, in South Canterbury.
 There they are locally known as the Mount Somers wētā, but are still the same species, Deinacrida elegans.
-This species can also be in Middlehurst Station, Inland Kaikōura Range, Hapuku River, and Seaward Kaikōura Range.
+This species can also be in Middlehurst Station, Inland Kaikōura Range, Hāpuku River, and Seaward Kaikōura Range.
 Wētā in the Kaikōura Ranges have not been discovered below 1100 m and it seems that they are confined to alpine habitats.

-Habitat preferences

 Thanks to its long legs, Deinacrida elegans is a great rock climber and is found on vertical rocky bluffs, inside dark narrow crevasses and occasionally under dense overhanging plants.
 Their preferred habitat conditions are clean, dry, horizontal cavities about 800 and 1800m above sea level which allow the wētā to lodge themselves in as far from light as possible.

 The difference in this species compared to others in New Zealand and the way they have evolved in the South Island was most likely in response to habitat diversification associated with Pliocene mountain building.
 Although this is where these organisms live, in some cases the cliff habitat is challenging even for those which have a planned body-type for this sort of habitat.

 Life cycle/phenology

 Giant wētā only live for two years, and take one year to reach sexual maturity.

-Bluff wētā chose to stay deep inside their dens (in the rock) during winter and the colder months, and during snow events, to conserve body heat.
+Bluff wētā choose to stay deep inside their dens (in the rock) during winter and the colder months, and during snow events, to conserve body heat.
 As the temperatures warm, the wētā move closer to the exterior and become more active, spending the most time out in the open in the summer months (late December through to February), showing that they are more active during periods of higher temperatures.
 This coincides with the wētā's breeding season, which requires them to be more active to find suitable mates.

-Mating

 Wētā find suitable mates through a process known as 'scramble competition polygyny'.
 This is a mating technique where receptive females wander until a male is attracted, with a chase ensuing until the female chooses the male she wishes to mate with.
 This is a non-aggressive method of finding a mate.

-Ecdysis/moulting

 During ecdysis, the exoskeleton opens dorsally, giving way for the emergence of the animal along with its new exoskeleton.
 Overall this process lasts 2–3 hours.

-Predators, parasites, and diseases.
+Behaviour

 One defense mechanism to avoid predation or unfavorable conditions is using its legs to leap away and then roll with its legs tucked up.